Bounded Distance-control for Multi-UAV Formation Safety and Preservation in Target-tracking Applications: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Uncrewed Aerial Vehicles (UAVs) are widely used in area exploration \cite{li_savkin_vucetic_2020}, agriculture \cite{8523943}, payload transportation \cite{arab_yazdi_2021}, and target tracking \cite{altshuler_2008} applications.
-Recently, UAV-based target-tracking applications have received significant attention and relevant work has been done to visually track moving objects \cite{Li_Yeung_2017}.
-The object tracking problem is extended to cases with multiple moving objects, and the visual identification and tracking of UAVs have been performed by a camera mounted on another UAV \cite{li2016}.
-Collaborative object tracking, as discussed in \cite{mueller2016} involves a team of UAVs tracking the object one at a time, depending on battery charge.
-Unlike the application discussed in \cite{mueller2016}, we consider a simultaneous object tracking problem involving a team of UAVs that hold their formation as they accomplish the target-tracking task.
-Using multiple UAVs provides robustness to the object tracking problem.
+\textbf{Unmanned Aerial Vehicles (UAVs)} are widely used in photogrammetry,\cite{tomasz2017} agriculture,\cite{christ2018,hegde2020}, search and rescue operations, \cite{dinnbier2017}, payload transportation,\cite{nasim2022,hegde2021cdc, lee2018} and target tracking applications.
+Recently, UAV-based target-tracking applications have received significant attention, and relevant work has been done to track moving objects visually.\cite{mohd2017} The object tracking problem is extended to cases with multiple moving objects, and the visual identification and tracking of UAVs have been performed by a camera mounted on another UAV.\cite{li2016} Collaborative object tracking, as discussed in Mueller et al. \cite{mueller2016} involves a team of UAVs tracking the object one at a time, depending on the battery charge.
+Unlike the application discussed in Mueller et al.,\cite{mueller2016} we consider a simultaneous object tracking problem involving a team of UAVs that hold their formation as they accomplish the target-tracking task.
+Such a formulation may be useful for a target localization task using the information from the multiple viewpoints that the UAVs provide. {Use of multiple UAVs also provides robustness to the object tracking and localization problem.}\cite{price2018,bhuvana2013,gohring2006}

-Applying multi-agent system theory to construct and operate UAV formations adds several benefits over operating individual UAVs by adding redundancy \cite{schwalb2019}, augmenting information availability \cite{han2013}, and reducing task completion time.
-The added complexity, however, (1) adversely affects system stability and performance characterisation and (2) imposes additional constraints limiting complete utilisation of the benefits of operating formations.
+Applying multi-agent system theory to construct and operate UAV formations adds several benefits over operating individual UAVs by adding redundancy,\cite{schwalb2019} augmenting information availability,\cite{han2013} and reducing task completion time.
+The added complexity, however, (i) adversely affects system stability and performance characterization, and (ii) imposes additional constraints limiting complete utilization of the benefits of operating formations.

-An imposition of agent interaction radius may lead to a time-varying interaction topology for the system \cite{mor2005}, which adds stochasticity to the prediction of system state evolution and stability analysis.
-Interaction and connectivity maintenance are thus essential for collaborative tasks, and control needs to be applied to the agents to preserve the connectivity of the network \cite{sabat2015}.
-In formations, these constraints are placed on inter-agent distances so that each agent can preserve its interaction with its neighbours \cite{eg2001}.
+An imposition of agent interaction radius may lead to a time-varying interaction topology for the system,\cite{mor2005} which adds stochasticity to the prediction of system state evolution and stability analysis.
+Interaction and connectivity maintenance are thus essential for collaborative tasks, and control needs to be applied to the agents to preserve the connectivity of the network.\cite{sabat2015} In formations, these constraints are placed on inter-agent distances so that each agent can preserve its interaction with its neighbors.\cite{eg2001}